dtcenter/METexpress/docs/Users_Guide/installation.rst

   Username and password for each role required for each app.

 * SSL certificates:
   An SSL certificate is required to run METexpress.
-This is usually an externally acquired certificate for your domain, which you will need to place in a directory as instructed by the setup script.
-Alternatively,  you can use a no-cost certificate provided by traefik using lets-encrypt software from within METexpress containers.
-Instructions for this option are available in the
+This is usually an externally acquired certificate for the users domain, which users will need to place in a directory as instructed by the setup script.
+  Alternatively, a no-cost certificate can be used provided by traefik using Let's Encrypt software from within METexpress containers.
-  `overview for traefik <https://doc.traefik.io/traefik/https/overview/>`_.
+  Instructions for this option are available in the `overview for traefik <https://doc.traefik.io/traefik/https/overview/>`_.
   Be aware, however, that this option requires modifications to the server’s firewall by someone with network administrative privileges.

-**Building METexpress**:  It is only necessary to build METexpress if you require a custom build; otherwise it is recommended that METexpress be installed directly from the provided docker images.
+**Building METexpress**:  It is only necessary to build METexpress if a custom build is required.
+Otherwise, it is recommended that METexpress be installed directly from the provided docker images.
 See the `overview and build README <https://github.com/dtcenter/METexpress/blob/master/README.md>`_.